Geonovum/KP-APIs/Werkgroep API strategie/Designrules v1.0.md

 > [API principle: Use plural nouns to indicate resources](#api-05)

-### How to go deal with relations?
+### How to deal with relations?

-If a relation can only exist in the contexst of another resource (1 to n relation), then the dependent resource (child) can only be retrieved through the parent.
+If a relation can only exist in the context of another resource (1 to n relation), then the dependent resource (child) can only be retrieved through the parent.
 The next example explains this.
 A status belongs to one application.
 Statuses can be retrieved through the endpoint `/aanvragen`:

 |Request|Description|
 |-|-|